voluntarily/vly2/docs/slideshows/developer_overview.md

 ----
 # Mongo DB
 MongoDB is a document-oriented database program.
+Free and open source

 Instead of SQL with relational rows and tables MongoDB stores JSON-like documents and provides ways to retrieve those documents based on the internal fields.